-x.1.1 Description
+5.8.x.1 Description

-According to the Paris international treaty on climate change [Paris agreement 2015], there is a target on holding “the increase in the global average temperature to well below 2°C above pre-industrial levels” and pursue efforts “to limit the temperature increase to 1.5°C above pre-industrial levels” to minimize the risk of far more severe climate change impacts, including more frequent and severe droughts, heatwaves and rainfall.
+According to the Paris international treaty on climate change Paris agreement 2015 [x2], there is a target on holding “the increase in the global average temperature to well below 2°C above pre-industrial levels” and pursue efforts “to limit the temperature increase to 1.5°C above pre-industrial levels” to minimize the risk of far more severe climate change impacts, including more frequent and severe droughts, heatwaves and rainfall.
 To this end, the GHG emissions must peak before 2025 at the latest and decline 43% by 2030 .

 The ICT sector has its responsibility in achieving this target.
-According to International Telecommunication Union (ITU), estimates of the ICT sector's share of global carbon dioxide emissions vary across the literature ranging from 1.5% to 4% percent, with 1.4% increase in energy related emissions (scope 1 & 2), and 41% increase in value chain emissions (scope 3) since 2022 [ITU report 2025].
-Emissions related to telecommunication networks constitute 6% according to a study made by the French regulator [Impact of Networks in GHG emissions].
+According to International Telecommunication Union (ITU), estimates of the ICT sector's share of global carbon dioxide emissions vary across the literature ranging from 1.5% to 4% percent, with 1.4% increase in energy related emissions (scope 1 & 2), and 41% increase in value chain emissions (scope 3) since 2022 [x3].
+Emissions related to telecommunication networks constitute 6% according to a study made by the French regulator ].

-With this awareness, about around a hundred companies have committed to reaching net-zero emissions, with about half of them targeting the year 2040 and the other half targeting 2050 [ITU report 2025].
+With this awareness, about around a hundred companies have committed to reaching net-zero emissions, with about half of them targeting the year 2040 and the other half targeting 2050 [x3].
 Among them are the major telecom companies that have committed to net‑zero or carbon‑neutral targets, spanning both global operators and key regional players.

-In order to help these major telecom companies achieve their targets and contribute to the climate action, this use case defines requirements on 6G network GHG emissions through eco-design principles [NGMN Eco-Design].
+In order to help these major telecom companies achieve their targets and contribute to the climate action, this use case defines requirements on 6G network GHG emissions through eco-design principles [x5].
 These principles span far beyond energy efficiency and energy consumption.
 Increasing energy efficiency and savings in energy consumption are important but not sufficient for effectively reducing the GHG emissions of the networks.
-Therefore, a holistic approach is needed in order to create an impact on the overall GHG emissions, comprising direct and indirect emissions (coming from the use of fuel and electricity respectively) and embedded emissions (coming from the manufacturing process) [GHG Protocol].
+Therefore, a holistic approach is needed in order to create an impact on the overall GHG emissions, comprising direct and indirect emissions (coming from the use of fuel and electricity respectively) and embedded emissions (coming from the manufacturing process) [x6].

-x.1.2 Pre-conditions
+5.8.2 Pre-conditions

 Alice would like to purchase a mobile subscription plan.